usnistgov/nist-mud/README.md

 ## Try it out  ##

 Create a virtual machine running Ubuntu 16.
 Install mininet on it.
 We will call this the emulation machine.
 You should run the test environment on a separate VM.
 Otherwise, Mininet settings may interfere with your settings on your host.
-We assume that OpenDaylight is on another host different from your emulation VM (it can be co-resident if you wish).
+We assume that OpenDaylight is on another host different from your emulation VM (it can be co-resident on the emulation host if you wish).

 ### Pre-requisites for the emulation VM ###

-Allow root privileges for user to save yourself some typing:
+Allow yourself root privileges for user to save yourself some typing:

      sudo visudo
      <username> ALL=(ALL) NOPASSWD: ALL

 Install mininet on the virtual machine.

+    sudo apt-get install openvswitch-switch

 Install openvswitch on the mininet vm.

-    sudo apt-get install openvswitch-switch
     sudo apt-get install mininet

 Install python 2.7x if you don't have it (it should already be there).